Nawajishraza09/Blockchain-based-voting-system/README.txt

-Blockchain-Based Secure Voting System
+Blockchain-Based Voting System

-This project is a Blockchain-Based Secure Voting System designed to ensure the integrity, transparency, and security of the voting process using modern cryptographic techniques and biometric authentication.
+This project is a Blockchain-Based Voting System designed to ensure the integrity, transparency, and security of the voting process using modern cryptographic techniques and biometric authentication.
 Key Features

 1. Blockchain Integration: